 I want everyone to know about how amazing clean/green/non-toxic beauty products are, but I don't want to seem preachy.
-I've used mainstream beauty products my whole life, but in the past 6 months or so, I've been using only non-toxic beauty and my skin has never looked better.
+I've used mainstream beauty products my whole life, but in the past 6 months or so, I've been using only cleaner beauty products and my skin has never looked better.
 So, in the interest of not sounding preachy, I'm not going to lecture about bad ingredients or why people should stop using them (but if you want more information you can check out this article I wrote for ClassPass).
-I'm going to keep the site super positive and just talk about clean beauty products I like, and why I like them!
-Sure, I will keep up-to-date about all the new and cool beauty products that come out, but I'm only going to use the ones that I believe are healthy.
+I'm going to keep the site super positive and just talk about the beauty products I like, and why I like them!

 So, with all that being said, I feel it's only appropriate to discuss some of my favorite beauty products in the whole world: OILS!
 I've been using oils on my face, body, and hair since before I even cared about them being "green", so it's only natural that we start there.

 Oils are the easiest way to transition over to a cleaner beauty routine.
 They can replace body lotions, face moisturizers and/or cleansers, and frizz-fighters for the hair.
 Or, in the case of Argan Oil, they can do all of the above.
 As someone with combination skin, I can attest that oils are great to use on all skin types, you just have to find the right one that works for you.
 These are my favorite balancing skin care oils.